MarcPartensky/resume-metadata-enricher/README.md

 # Resume Metadata Enricher
 Enrich your resume with metadata to bypass the bots

+# Requirements
+- Nextcloud Instance with user account and knowledge of board and stack id
+- A PDF file
+- Python3.11

 # How to use
 ```sh
 # clone the project